Mosesoyet/Golden_shield/README.md

 This page contains all the latest job at the company and the online application form

+In addition, this page contains the selection procedure of the company and the requirements that an applicant must have to get accepted in the company.

+This page also has details of some training courses the given to the Staff.

 <a href='job.html'>Visit page</a>

-### Contact
+### Services (services.html)

-This page contains all the company's contact informations and some reasons as to why users should contact the company
+This page contains all the services the company offers.
+It is designed in a way that each division contains a unique service and onclick of it leads to the details \

-<a href='contact.html'>Visit page</a>

-### Client

-This page is for clients only, it has a form that the client will use to send feedback to the company.

-<a href='client.html'>Visit page</a>
+of the services.

 ***Project by Moses Oyet***
 <a href='mailto:trickmaxillar@gmail.com'>Send me mail</a>